 Ear Infections (Otitis Media)

-Ear infections happen when the middle ear becomes inflamed.
-The middle ear is the small space behind the eardrum.
+the outer, the middle, and the inner ear.
+Infections happen in the middle ear, which is the small space behind your eardrum.
 Ear infections are also called acute otitis media.
 They can happen in one or both ears.

-Sometimes children get fluid in their middle ear but don't have an infection.
-This is called otitis media with fluid.
-You may also hear or see the term "otitis media with effusion" or "fluid in the middle ear."
+Sometimes, children get fluid in their middle ear but do not have an infection.
+This is otitis media with fluid.
+You may hear or see the term "otitis media with effusion" or "fluid in the middle ear."

-It can be hard to know whether your child has an ear infection.
-This is especially true if your child is too young to say, "My ear hurts."
+It can be hard to know if your child has an ear infection.
+A young child cannot tell you that her ear hurts.
 Signs of an ear infection include:

 - Crying more than usual